zahraghh/Two_Stage_SP/README.md

 pip install -e /path/to/Two_Stage_SP-JOSS
 ```

-To use this repository, you should directly compile the "main_two_stage_SP.py" code in the tests\test1 folder.
+To use this repository, you can directly compile the "main_two_stage_SP.py" code in the tests\test1 folder.

 Have a look at the "tests\test1" folder.
 Four files are needed to compile the "main_two_stage_SP.py" code successfully:
 1. "Energy Components" folder containing energy components characteristics